awsdocs/amazon-application-discovery-user-guide/doc_source/data_collection.md

    + **SHUTDOWN**

 The table now displays only the entries that match your filter criterion\.
 You can also define multiple filters, delete filters, and bypass the filter menus by typing into the filter bar directly\.
-For more information about agent health status and collection status, see [Querying Discovered Configuration Items](http://docs.aws.amazon.com/application-discovery/latest/APIReference/discovery-api-queries.html) in the *Application Discovery Service API Reference*\.
+For more information about agent health status and collection status, see [Querying Discovered Configuration Items](http://docs.aws.amazon.com/application-discovery/latest/APIReference/discovery-api-queries.html) in the *Application Discovery Service API Reference*\.<a name="start_data_collection"></a>

 **To start data collection for both agents and connectors**